National Assembly of Pakistan: Qualifications

-The Constitution of Pakistan lists a number of requirements for members of the National Assembly in Article 62.
+The Constitution of Pakistan lists several requirements for members of the National Assembly in Article 62.

-The constitution also details a number of disqualifications in Article 63, which include mental instability, insolvency, criminal conviction and accepting dual-citizenship or relinquishing Pakistani nationality, among others.
+The constitution also details several disqualifications in Article 63, which include mental instability, insolvency, criminal conviction and accepting dual-citizenship or relinquishing Pakistani nationality, among others.
 Furthermore, candidates found to have opposed Pakistan's ideology or worked against the integrity of the country, after its establishment in 1947, are disqualified.

 National Assembly Composition

 The National Assembly has 336 members, including 60 seats reserved for women and 10 for Non-Muslims, as per Article 51.
-The seats in the National Assembly are allocated to each province and the federal capital on the basis of population, as officially published in the preceding census.
+The seats in the National Assembly are allocated to each province and the federal capital based on population, as officially published in the preceding census.
 The present allocation of seats is as under:

 Tenure

-The National Assembly is elected for a five-year term on the basis of adult franchise and one person, one vote.
+The National Assembly is elected for a five-year term based on adult franchise and one person, one vote.
 The tenure of a Member of the National Assembly is for the duration of the House, or sooner, in case the Member dies or resigns.
 The tenure of the National Assembly also comes to an end if dissolved on the advice of the Prime Minister or by the President in his discretion under the Constitution.
-Under the 1973 Constitution, a member of Parliament may not hold the office of the Prime Minister more than twice.
-In the 1990s, Benazir Bhutto and Nawaz Shareef proposed a bill to amend the 1973 constitution to allow a Member to serve a third term as Prime Minister.
+Under the 1973 Constitution, a member of Parliament may not hold the office of the prime minister more than twice.
+In the 1990s, Benazir Bhutto and Nawaz Sharif proposed a bill to amend the 1973 constitution to allow a Member to serve a third term as prime minister.